 - Sitting for prolonged periods or an excessively sedentary lifestyle.

-- Diabetes which affects the way your body uses blood sugar and often leads to nerve damage.
+- Diabetes, which affects the way your body uses blood sugar and often leads to nerve damage.

-Medical treatment is not required for mild cases of sciatica-related lower back pain, which usually go away with a little time and patience.
+Medical treatment is not required for mild cases of sciatica-related lower back pain, which usually goes away with a little time and patience.
 However, a doctor should be consulted if self-help measures fail to ease the symptoms, or if the pain gets worse and worse or lasts more than four weeks.
 In addition, immediate medical attention should be sought in cases that include:

-- sudden, severe pain or numbness;
+- Sudden, severe pain or numbness

-- muscle weakness in the lower back or leg;
+- Muscle weakness in the lower back or leg

-- pain following a violent injury, such as a traffic accident;
+- Pain following a violent injury, such as a traffic accident

-- or trouble controlling the bowels or bladder.
+- Trouble controlling the bowels or bladder

 When diagnosing sciatica-related pain, doctors attempt to determine which nerves are affected and how severely.
 This involves reviewing a patient’s medical history and performing a thorough physical exam, emphasizing the spine and legs.
 Exams may include basic tests of muscle strength and reflexes, such as asking the patient to walk on their toes or heels, stand from a squatting position, or lift their legs one at a time from a prone position.
 Pain from sciatica will usually worsen when performing these types of movements.